Star Wars (film): In popular culture

 Many elements of Star Wars are prominent in popular culture.
 Darth Vader, Han Solo, and Yoda were all named in the top twenty of the British Film Institute's "Best Sci-Fi Characters of All-Time" list.
 The expressions "Evil empire" and "May the Force be with you" have become part of the popular lexicon.
-A pun on the latter phrase ("May the Fourth") has led to May 4 being regarded by many fans as an unofficial Star Wars Day.
 To commemorate the film's 30th anniversary in May 2007, the United States Postal Service issued a set of 15 stamps depicting the characters of the franchise.
-Approximately 400 mailboxes across the country were also designed to look like R2-D2.
+Approximately 400 mailboxes across the U.S. were designed to look like R2-D2 for the anniversary.

 Star Wars and Lucas are the subject of the 2010 documentary film The People vs. George Lucas, which explores filmmaking and fandom as they pertain to the film franchise and its creator.
+Harrison Ford, who subsequently starred in the Indiana Jones series (1981–2023), Blade Runner (1982), and Witness (1985), told the Daily Mirror that Star Wars "boosted" his career.
+Star Wars also spawned the Star Wars Holiday Special, which aired on CBS on November 17, 1978.
+The special is often considered a failure, and Lucas himself disowned it.